How to Broil Steak

 Preheat the oven and season the steaks

 First and foremost, move the top rack of the oven to be about 4-6” away from the broiler.
-(You want the top of the steak to be at least 2-3″ away from the broiler.)
+(You want the top of the steak to be at least 2-3″ away from the broiler and no closer.)

 And then fire up the broiler!
 Every oven is different, but mine tells me it heats up to 550°F, so just know that you want your oven screaming hot to accomplish this cooking.

-Next, line a sheet pan with sides with a piece of aluminum foil.
-While this isn’t 100% necessary for the cooking process, I find it makes the clean up significantly easier.
-Set this aside for a moment.
+Next, line a rimmed baking pan with a piece of aluminum foil.
+(You may also skip this.
+While this isn’t 100% necessary for the cooking process, I find it makes the clean up significantly easier.)
+Set it aside.

-After that, you’ll take the Panorama Meats Top Sirloin Steaks out of their packaging.
-Pat them dry with a paper towel so there’s not any extra moisture.
+After that, remove the steaks from their packaging.
+Pat dry with a paper towel so there’s not any extra moisture.
 (Extra moisture will cause smoke!)

 Collage of two images of the steaks, after the first broiling